dmt94/methods-properties-guide/README.md

 ## Note <a name="introduction"></a>

 I've created this with the initial intention to help supplement my own learning.
-Will have a condensed version (like a cheat-sheet) and a more in-depth version.

 This reference includes **some** of the most commonly used methods and properties for the